ovh/the-bastion/doc/sphinx/using/basics/first_steps.rst

    bssh --osh selfAddIngressKey --help

-See :doc:`/plugins/index` for more information about the plugins.
+See the **PLUGINS** section on the left menu, for more information about the plugins.

 Instead of using ``--osh`` to call plugins, you can enter the special *interactive mode*, by saying: